BuddyForms/BuddyForms-EasyPin/readme.txt

 You could use it to create interactive story a journals.
 Display relevant story to a Image or Products.
 IUts a powerfull tool for new and itutive desigsn not exist in wordpress like this before.

+### BuddyForms Hook Fields Support
+You can use the BuddyForms Hook Fields extension to hook your galery into the single view of your posts

 We are exited to see what you are doing with BuddyForms Easy Pin.
 Please let us know ;) just write us a message!

 ---